griffingilreath/rehoboam/README.md

 # Rehoboam Rack

-Modern status wall that turns telemetry from Home Assistant, Pi-hole, and Jetson-hosted agents into a 16-LED panel, dashboards, and e-ink snapshots.
-This repo contains the full stack: firmware-friendly encoders, API, ML divergence scoring, and display clients.
+Rehoboam Rack is a modern status wall for a compact home lab: a Jetson-powered backplane drives a 16-LED panel, a mirror-mounted iPhone dashboard, and e-ink scenes so you can see rack health at a glance.
+This repo contains the full stack—Jetson services, Teensy encoder, dashboards, ML scoring, and dev tooling.

+Physically, the Jetson Nano/SSD/Teensy live in a 10" rack behind the TV.
+Two Neopixel strips form a 16-dot panel on the wall, an iPhone sits behind a two-way mirror (running the dashboard), and an IT8951 e-paper display can cycle through richer scenes (activity log, divergence, etc.).

-Key design docs live in [`ARCHITECTURE.md`](ARCHITECTURE.md) and [`SERVICES_AND_AGENTS.md`](SERVICES_AND_AGENTS.md).
+Key design docs live in [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) and [`docs/SERVICES_AND_AGENTS.md`](docs/SERVICES_AND_AGENTS.md).
 This README summarizes the operational view.

 ## System Overview